Kwamecorp/Fairphone/README.md

 ##Fairphone concept

->“FairPhone’s mission is to bring a fair smartphone to the market – one designed and produced with minimal harm to people and planet.”
+>“Fairphone’s mission is to bring a fair smartphone to the market – one designed and produced with minimal harm to people and planet.”

 This is a strong statement in our days and as such the development of this product must ensure that all is within the mind goals of the [Fairphone](http://fairphone.com) company.